 An estimated 209,000 (1) physicians in the U.S. practice primary care, caring for a population that is approaching 325 million (2).
 Yet, of roughly 18,000 U.S. medical graduates every year, only 25% go into primary care (3).
 What is the importance of primary care and how do statistics support this case?

-Primary care includes family medicine, internal medicine, nursing, nurse practitioners, pharmacy, pediatrics, general ob/gyn, gerontology, behavioral health, community health, and the other people and professions who fulfill the general medical needs of patient populations.
+Primary care includes family medicine, internal medicine, nursing, nurse practitioners, pharmacy, pediatrics, general ob/gyn, gerontology, behavioral health, community health, optometrists, and the other people and professions who fulfill the general medical needs of patient populations.

 Primary care professionals serve on the front lines of healthcare.
 For many, they are the first point of contact with the healthcare system.
 That means they are often the first to see depression, early signs of cancer or chronic disease, and other health concerns.
 They ensure patients get the right care, in the right setting, by the most appropriate provider, and in a manner consistent with the patient’s desires and values.
 Primary care professionals are, essentially, the quarterbacks of healthcare.